openlookeng/hetu-core/hetu-docs/en/develop/example-http.md

 ### Split Manager: ExampleSplitManager

 The split manager partitions the data for a table into the individual chunks that openLooKeng will distribute to workers for processing.
 In the case of the Example HTTP connector, each table contains one or more URIs pointing at the actual data.
 One split is created per URI.

 ### Record Set Provider: ExampleRecordSetProvider

-The record set provider creates a record set which in turn creates a record cursor that returns the actual data to openLooKeng. `ExampleRecordCursor` reads data from a URI via HTTP.
+The record set provider creates a record set which in turn creates a record cursor that returns the actual data to openLooKeng. `ExampleRecordCursor` reads data from a URI through HTTP.
 Each line corresponds to a single row.
 Lines are split on comma into individual field values which are then returned to openLooKeng.